anti-bad/anti-bad.github.io/index.md

 title: Anti-BAD Challenge
 ---

-This is the official website of the Anti-BAD Challenge, an IEEE SaTML 2026 competition.
-The competition aims to advance the understanding and development of methods for detecting hidden functionality in large language models (LLMs).
-The competition features practical constraints faced by end-users in realistic deployment scenarios and encourages the development of lightweight, generalizable strategies for securing LLMs under constrained post-training settings with minimal data and training assumptions.
+**Welcome to the Anti-BAD Challenge, an official IEEE SaTML 2026 competition.**

+This challenge aims to advance defenses against backdoor attacks in Large Language Models (LLMs), focusing on post-trained scenarios where a model's provenance is opaque.
+While publicly shared LLMs are increasingly adopted, their inaccessible training processes and uncertain data integrity pose significant security risks, prompting the need for robust solutions to ensure safe and trustworthy deployment.

+The competition invites participants to develop lightweight, effective methods that safeguard model behavior without access to training data or prior knowledge of the backdoor.
+To evaluate generalizability, Anti-BAD features three tracks reflecting core LLM applications: **generation, classification, and multilingual tasks.** These provide a benchmark grounded in real-world use.

 ## News

 Any updates will be announced gradually.

-## Challenge Overview
+## Overview

 The **Anti-BAD: An Anti-Backdoor Challenge for Post-Trained Large Language Models** is a competition designed to address the growing security concerns in the era of widespread LLM deployment.